Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 \subsubsection{With $U^f(1)$ charge conservation}

 For an arbitrary 0D block $\mu_j, j=1,2,3,4$, different 0D block-states are characterized by different irreducible representations of the symmetry group as:

-Here $\mathbb{Z}$ represents the complex fermion, first $\mathbb{Z}_2$ represents the rotation eigenvalue $-1$ and the second $\mathbb{Z}_2$ represents the reflection eigenvalue $-1$.
+Here $\mathbb{Z}$ represents the complex fermion, two $\mathbb{Z}_2$'s represent the eigenvalues $-1$ of two reflection generators of $D_2$.
 We should further consider possible trivialization: for systems with spinless fermions, consider the 1D bubble equivalence on 1D blocks labeled by $\tau_1$: we decorate a 1D bubble on each $\tau_1$, here yellow and red dots represent the particle and hole, respectively, and they can be trivialized if we shrink them to a point.
 Near each 0D block labeled by $\mu_1$, there are two particles forming an atomic insulator: